Expat Filings

 PEE (Plan d’Épargne Entreprise)Employer savings plan (5-year lock-up, not strictly a retirement plan)

 US tax treatment: Contributions by the employer to these plans may be includible in the US employee’s gross income unless a treaty provision excludes them.
-Earnings within the plan are generally taxable to US shareholders annually under general principles, absent a treaty exemption.
+The US tax treatment of earnings within these plans depends on how the plan is classified under US law: as a foreign trust, a nonexempt employees’ trust, a deferred compensation arrangement, or a treaty-covered pension arrangement.
 The plans are not treated as qualified retirement plans for US tax purposes without a specific treaty basis.

 French State Pension (Retraite de Base, CNAV)

 The French state pension is a benefit entitlement arising from years of contributions to the mandatory French social security system.
 It is not a financial account.
-Payments received from the CNAV (Caisse Nationale d’Assurance Vieillesse) are includible in US gross income as ordinary income in the year received.
+Under Article 18(1) of the US–France treaty, payments from the CNAV are taxable only in France, regardless of whether the recipient is resident in France or the US.
+For US citizens resident in France, this treatment is explicitly preserved from the saving clause by Article 29(3)(a) and confirmed by the 2009 Protocol.
+CNAV payments are not includible in US gross income.

 FBAR: Not reportable.
 The retraite de base is a benefit entitlement, not a financial account at a foreign financial institution.